kgori/sigfit/README.md

     devtools::install_github("kgori/sigfit", build_opts = c("--no-resave-data", "--no-manual"))

-`build_opts` can be omitted, but it will not build the package vignettes in this case.
+`build_opts` can be omitted, but it will not build the package vignette in this case.

 ### Troubleshooting installation